JamesSkemp/words/content/post/rank-and-file-cheat-sheets.md

 +++
-title = "Rank and File Cheat Sheets" summary = "Since I'm a fan of rank and file puzzles, I've created a couple of sheets that can be helpful in solving these puzzles." draft = false comments = true date = "2004-11-18T01:01:00-06:00"
+title = "Rank and File Cheat Sheets" description = "Since I'm a fan of rank and file puzzles, I've created a couple of sheets that can be helpful in solving these puzzles." draft = false comments = true date = "2004-11-18T01:01:00-06:00"